 A great photo of the relics of the Martyrs of Otranto, in the Otranto Cathedral (Laurent Massoptier via Wikimedia Commons)

-The story is clearer at the level of imperial politics.
+We’ll get to the historicity of the martyrs in a moment.
+The story is less murky at the level of imperial politics.
 Mehmed’s great invasion of Italy ended largely because Mehmed himself did.
 Gedik Ahmed Pasha tried to press north but met stiff resistance, and as winter was approaching he elected to leave a small garrison in Otranto and take the bulk of his army back to secure, well-supplied Ottoman territory in Albania.
 Meanwhile, Pope Sixtus IV (d.
 1484), understandably freaked out by the presence of Ottoman soldiers on the Italian peninsula, called for a Crusade.
 An army, primarily of Neapolitan soldiers with support from Hungary, besieged Ottoman Otranto in May 1481.